sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/21_Deploying_React_apps/295_Deployment_steps.md

 2. Optimize code - make file sizes as small as possible.
 3. Build - execute pre-written scripts to generate HTML, CSS and JS.
 4. Deploy - place the production files on a server.
-5. Configuration - configure the server.
+5. Configuration - configure the server for SPA friendly routing.